sixie17/sixie17/README.md

 ### ⚡ The Philosophy

 I am a systems architect and developer who believes in vertical integration.
-Whether it's writing a bootloader, architecting a serverless payment system, or fine-tuning LLMs for e-commerce, I focus on performance, control, and scalability.
+Whether it's writing a bootloader or fine-tuning LLMs for e-commerce, I focus on performance, control, and scalability.

 ---